yukeshwarp/promptQuest/README.md

 - Main views:
   - **Chat View:** Explore and interact with chat data.
   - **Analytics View:** See quarterly topic breakdowns and trend reports.
+- _No keyword or full-text search is available.
+Filtering is by date or quantity only._

 ---